krampcg/484FinalProj/README.md

 ```

 In which each number corresponds to the line number, and its location indicates what part of the surface it toggles.

+### main.m
+Currently, the matlab script will open `bezierPoints.dat` and graph the surface that was interpolated using the 16 control points in `controlPoints.txt`